CSDSkilling/iengage/project-files/gamification/Data and AI/Hyperparameter.md

         <div class="card-container">
             <div class="card tall-card">
                 <div class="card-front">
-            Do you want to use store-bought cookie dough (Environment) & reuse the cookie dough for the cookie (Machine Learning experiment) you are making?
-It's provided by Azure Machine Learning and is available in your workspace by default.
-These precreated environments also allow for faster deployment time.
+           Looking to use store-bought cookie dough (Environment) & reuse the cookie dough for the cookie (Machine Learning experiment) you are making?It's provided by Azure ML and is available in your workspace.These precreated environments allow for faster deployment time.

                 </div>
             </div>